Explore this Section

 Council Tax Exemption

-Therefore, if you live within either of these councils, you do not need to provide any further proof of your student status to them and you do not need to apply for a Council Tax Exemption Certificate.
+Therefore, if you live within the boundaries of these councils, you do not need to provide any further proof of your student status to them and you do not need to apply for a Status Letter unless asked to do so by the council.

-If you do not live within either Newcastle Borough Council, Stoke-on-Trent City Council or Cheshire East County Council, you can obtain a Council Tax Exemption Certificate from eVision.
+If you started your course after mid October or you do not live within either Newcastle Borough Council, Stoke-on-Trent City Council or Cheshire East County Council, you can obtain a status letter from eVision.
 There is also the facility to save a copy of the letter which will allow you to forward on the letter if required.

 If you are not a full-time student, then Advice and Support at Keele (ASK) will give you further information about this.